We have based this summary of the history of the Grammar School on two earlier pieces of work. Click on the links below to read the full accounts:

 There was now a two form entry with a small sixth form at the top, preparing pupils for university and college entrance, or for commercial studies.
 The Cambridge exam gave way to the Bristol School Certificate Examination.

 In 1933 the Old Thornburians presented a shield for competition between the newly formed houses in games.
 The school was divided into three houses – Clare, Stafford and Howard – named after the families which had held the manor of Thornbury.
-An extension of the school field to include ‘Blakes’, another three acres, made it possible for games to be played in school hours.

 The old building was altered and adapted.
 Two dining rooms and a kitchen enabled school dinners to be provided.